-4.2 ACTION PACKAGE
+4.3 ACTION PACKAGE

-Six Points Urban Village is fortunate in that it has already attracted new private investment by developers.
+Historic Marine Urban Village is fortunate in that it has already attracted new private investment by developers and renewed interest in the Mercado Building.
 This momentum of private investment can be heightened by other actions taken immediately by property owners, businesses, residents, and the City.
 The following action items make up a comprehensive package of short term initiatives that can maintain the positive momentum.

-4.3 ACTION-FAÇADE PROGRAM
+ACTION-FAÇADE PROGRAM